KarlStevenRequinto/Dota-Draft-App/README.md

 ## Acknowledgments

 This app was created to help Dota players improve their drafting experience.
-Special thanks to [contributors/contributing communities] for their support and insights.
+Special thanks to myself for my support and insights.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact

-For inquiries or suggestions, feel free to contact [Your Name] at [your@email.com].